-- Sign the Policy for ICT Use by Pupils so that they understand their responsibilities in using the School ICT systems - Understand the need to report abuse, misuse or access to inappropriate materials - Read and understand relevant sections of the School planner which relate to appropriate behaviour online
+- Understand the Pupil Acceptable Use Policy at an age-appropriate level, so that they understand their responsibilities in using the school ICT systems. - Understand the need to report abuse, misuse or access to inappropriate materials. - Read and understand the E-Safety rules in their class room and participate in discussions regarding E-Safety practices in class and curriculum time.